pi-dev500/termuxubuntu-x11/README.md

 - [ ] Create xfce4 termux adapted battery plugin
 - [ ] Improve startup screen using ctk instead of tkinter
 - [ ] Auto configure xfce to be easy to use with touchscreens
+- [ ] Add a storage transparency between linux and android